michaelsnook/monumental-improvements/README.md

 Installation
 ------------

-First, [download of crx file](https://github.com/michaelsnook/monumental-improvements/blob/master/monumental-improvements.crx?raw=true).
+First, [download the chrome extension file](https://github.com/michaelsnook/monumental-improvements/blob/master/monumental-improvements.crx?raw=true).
 Then, in Chrome, go to Settings > Extensions.
 Drag monumental-improvements.crx into the page that appears.

 Example
 -------